naclomi/libgarib/docs/LANDSCAPES.md

 - **Platforms**: Collidable objects at _changing_ locations in 3D space.
 Does not support object (skeletal) animation. **Can** be altered by puzzles and player interaction.
 Almost all parts of the level that physically move, aside from enemies and particle effects, are platforms.
+Almost any object that "does" something is probably a platform.
 This includes buttons, breakable blocks, doors, checkpoints, exits and loading zones.

 [TODO: double-check skeletal animation details for all of the above.
 Exit cones rotate using skeletal animation, and those are platforms]